-As described in Item 7 ("Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Availability of Additional Funds"), as of December 31, 2017, our outstanding debt of \$3,999,335, together with interest at rates ranging between 0% and 15% per annum, are due on various dates through December 2018.
-Subsequent to December 31, 2017, we have received aggregate equity financing (representing proceeds received from the exercise of common stock purchase warrants) and debt financing of \$452,168 and \$420,500, respectively, debt (inclusive of accrued interest) of \$207,993 has been converted into or exchanged for common stock, \$119,583 of debt has been repaid, and the due date for the repayment of \$788,982 of debt has been extended to dates between March 2018 and August 2018.
-Giving effect to the above actions, we currently have notes payable aggregating \$598,500 which are past due.
-As of March 29, 2018, the outstanding balance of our debt of \$4,156,212, together with accrued interest, was due and payable either on demand or on various dates through December 2018.
+As described in Item 7 ("Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Availability of Additional Funds"), as of December 31, 2018, our outstanding debt of \$5,161,916, together with interest at rates ranging between 0% and 15% per annum, are due on various dates through December 2019.
+Subsequent to December 31, 2018, we have received aggregate equity financing and debt financing of \$600,000 and \$3,073,918, respectively, debt (inclusive of accrued interest) of \$643,900 has been exchanged for common stock, \$1,254,805 of debt (inclusive of accrued interest and prepayment premiums) has been repaid, and the due date for the repayment of \$155,000 of debt has been extended to December 2020.
+Giving effect to the above actions, we currently have notes payable in the aggregate principal amount of \$107,500 which are past due.
+As of March 19, 2019, the outstanding balance of our debt of \$6,375,537, together with accrued interest, was due and payable either on demand or on various dates through March 2020.
 Unless we obtain additional financing or, upon our request, the debt holders agree to convert their debt into equity or extend the maturity dates of the debt, we will not be able to repay such debt.
-Based upon our working capital deficiency and outstanding debt, we expect to be able to fund our operations through April 2018, while we continue to apply efforts to raise additional capital.
+Based upon our working capital deficiency and outstanding debt, we expect to be able to fund our operations through April 2019, while we continue to apply efforts to raise additional capital.
 Even if we are able to satisfy our debt obligations, our cash balance and the revenues for the foreseeable future from our anticipated operations will not be sufficient to fund the development of our business plan.